zestyyyz/zestyyyz.github.io/README.md

-Btw I use arch linux!
+Btw I use linux mint!